 The handguns banned by Defendant's rostering program - guns that do not microstamp (e.g., all new gun models for the foreseeable future if not forever), guns not incorporating CLIs and/or magazine disconnect mechanisms, guns that have not been (and cannot be) submitted by their manufacturer for government testing, and guns that would be perfectly acceptable by the government but for lack of an annual listing fee - are all nonetheless handguns of the kind in common use protected by the Second Amendment.
-Moreover, none of these characteristics render a firearm "dangerous or unusual" or militarily "sophisticated."
+None of these characteristics render a firearm "dangerous or unusual" or militarily "sophisticated," or establish that it is not of the kind in common use for lawful purposes.

-The Supreme Court required no particular evidence to discern that handguns are in common use for traditional lawful purposes.
+The Supreme Court required no particular evidence to discern that handguns are in common use for traditional lawful purposes - "that the American people have considered the handgun to be the quintessential self-defense weapon."
+Heller, 554 U.S. at 629.
 Looking further, the federal government's latest manufacturing report reveals that in 2011, the latest year for which numbers are available, the nation produced 3,170,990 handguns, of which 2,598,133-81.9%-were not revolvers, and thus, virtually all semi-automatic.
 See ATF Report, supra n.2.
 Of these, only 427,448 were chambered in calibers up to .22, which would be rimfire pistols.
 The remainder, 68.5% of all handguns manufactured in the United States in 2011, utilized center-fire ammunition calibers.
 Id.
 Thus, not only are handguns generally arms of the kind in common use for traditional lawful purposes.
 SUF 1.
 Semi-automatic handguns with detachable magazines, including those utilizing center-fire ammunition, are in common use for traditional lawful purposes.
 SUF 2, 3.

 The CLIs and magazine disconnect mechanisms required for rostering are rare features, found on perhaps only 11% and 14% of all handguns in the marketplace.
 Considering California's particularly harsh and entirely arbitrary enforcement of its CLI requirement, that number of qualified CLI's is surely lower than even 11% of the market.

-Microstamping guns currently command exactly 0% of the market for handguns in the United States.
+Furthermore, microstamping guns currently command exactly 0% of the market for handguns in the United States.
 As much as California's legislature would like for these guns to exist, they do not exist.
 Nor will they probably ever exist.
-Defendant is not expecting them to show up any time soon.
+Defendant, certainly, is not expecting them to show up any time soon.
 Likewise, many guns are still protected by the Second Amendment even if they have not been manufactured for many years prior to the advent of the California Handgun Roster, or have been manufactured by a company that does not wish to sell its products in one particular state.
 And plainly, a gun model deemed "not unsafe" does not somehow alter its characteristics and become "unsafe" simply because a check has not been cashed in Sacramento within the year.